MohamedAbdelhalem/dbatools/Registered Servers (SSMS)/Readme.md

 C:\Users\"username"\AppData\Roaming\Microsoft\Microsoft SQL Server\120\Tools\Shell\RegSrvr.xml

 Tips:
-- This folder "C:\Users\"username"\AppData" is by default hidden.
+- This folder "C:\Users\/"username"\AppData" is by default hidden.
 - If you have an old version of SSMS like 2014 and then you install a new one 18, it will use the same location.